-Data collection stopped in March 2006.
+Data collection stopped in March 2006, and is no longer available.

 Just before 5:00 am PDT (12:00 GMT) on September 18, 2001 the Nimda Worm began to infect hosts around the world.
 The infection peaked around 12:00 PDT (19:00 GMT) on September 18th and has decreased steadily ever since.
 At the peak of the infection, 160,000 hosts were infected with the worm.
 The response (either blocking or disinfecting machines) to Nimda was both quicker and more effective than the response to CodeRed.
 Less than 24 hours after Nimda began to infect large numbers of hosts, 50% of the previously infected machines were no longer actively spreading the worm.
 In contrast, it took 11 days for 50% of the hosts infected by Code-Red version 2 and CodeRedII to cease their probes for new victims.